gauravshekhar13/spring-cloud-gateway/README.md

 Spring Cloud Gateway is API Gateway implementation by Spring Cloud team on top of Spring reactive ecosystem.<br>

-It consists of the following building blocks <br>
+It consists of the following building blocks:: <br>
 -<b>Route</b>: Route the basic building block of the gateway.
 It consists of :<br>
       *ID <br>
       *Destination URI <br>